kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/javascript-modules.md

 In this article, we will learn JavaScript Modules.
 Modules are particularly useful for maintaining a clean and organized codebase and can dramatically improve code reuse, comprehension, and maintenance.

-You can think of modules as just JavaScript in a separate files.
-So instead of writing your code in one single file you will split it (but being able to re use each function across different files)
+You can think of modules as just JavaScript in separate files.
+So instead of writing your code in one single file, you will split it (while still being able to re-use each function across different files).

 ![Untitled](./javascript-modules/untitled.png)